-Requests for a child car restraint for families that do not own a car must be emailed to nep@kidsafevic.com.au.
+Requests for a child car restraint for families that do not own a car must be submitted as an eligibility exception request.
 Approval will be sought from the Department of Health.
 If approved, the family / carer must be willing to be shown how to correctly install the child car restraint by an accredited fitter / installer.
-This would include the installer setting the child car restraint into the correct mode for the child and demonstrating how to correctly install into the car.
+This would include the installer setting the child car restraint into the correct mode for the child, and demonstration how to correctly install into the car.